jess-excell/stuck-ducks/_posts/level-1/c#/2024-10-05-hello-world.md

     }
 }
 ```
-Don't worry if you have some lines in light grey above "using system".
+Don't worry if you have some lines of code in light grey above "using system".
 These are comments, and something we will learn more about later.
 Now, if you run this program, you should get the following output:

 ```
 Hello world!
 ```

 You can change the text in the quotation marks to whatever you would like, and it should be printed to the screen.
 We are using the `Console.WriteLine` function, and its purpose is to display text to the user.
-Once you've got the hang of this, feel free to move onto the next tutorial!
+Once you've got the hang of this, feel free to move onto [Variables][Variables]!

 [programiz]: https://www.programiz.com/csharp-programming/online-compiler/
+[variables]: /stuck-ducks/csharp/variables-1/